LiutongZhou/NYC_Taxi_Demand_Prediction/README.md

 ### [Generated Data](https://facilities-my.sharepoint.com/personal/lz2484_columbia_edu/_layouts/15/guestaccess.aspx?folderid=1e27ef8057af4432fbc2d940480dd482d&authkey=AYgG5cth5d2MJGG8LNFQ2qQ)

 The data is generated using 6 months' raw yellow taxi data from 2016-01-01 to 2016-06-30.
+For now, the 6 months' raw data has a size of 10 GB.
+The data generation process (designed and implemented in a Mapreduce workflow) takes 3.5 hours.
+Processing one year's data is expected to take 7 hours.

-Demand.mat: the Generated Data stored in the format of Matlab Binary file.
+Demand.mat: the Generated Data stored in the format of Matlab Binary File.
 It contains two variables: a time table 'Demand' and a Georeference object 'R'.

 R: a Georeference object which gives geo information such as geo range
  ```